 -

 Clement Johnson Jennings and his family did not live in Mt.
 Juliet or Silver Springs.
-Several genealogy profiles and family trees erroneously equate the postal office name with the location of their home.
+Several genealogy profiles and family trees erroneously equate postal office location names as homesteads.
 The Silver Springs post office was located about four miles east of present-day Mt.
 Juliet in Wilson County, Tennessee.
-This tiny hamlet was located just north of Interstate I-40 and west of State Route 109.
+This tiny hamlet is located just north of Interstate I-40 and west of State Route 109 in Wilson County.
 The Silver Springs Baptist Church is still there.
+It is several miles from the closest historic boundary for any of the Jennings or affiliated family farms.

 -